Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 may be modified from time to time and such modification will be effective immediately upon being posted on the Website.

 PAVICS compute resources are offered freely with the intended purpose of supporting researchers and practitioners in climate change related fields such as:
 * Climate science
-* Climate change vulnerability impacts and adaptation
+* Climate change vulnerability, impacts, and adaptation
 * Climate change mitigation

 #### Rights and responsibilities